 - You have experienced rectal bleeding or seen blood in your bowel movement

 - You have had a recent change in your bowel habits

 - You have unexplained abdominal pain, diarrhea or constipation

-- You have unexplained pain in the rectal area
+- You have unexplained pain in the rectal or anal area

 - You are anemic